openstack-archive/gnocchi/doc/source/rest.rst

 aggregates them over a certain period of time.
 Gnocchi provides several aggregation method (mean, min, max, sum…) that are builtin.

-An archive policy is a list of item.
+An archive policy is a defined by a list of item in the `definition` field.
 Each item is composed of the timespan and the level of precision that must be kept when aggregating data.
 For example, an item might be defined of 12 points over an hour (one point every 5 minutes), or a points every 1 hours over 1 day (24 points).
 An archive policy is defined by a name and a definition composed of a list of at least one of the previously described item.

+By default, new measures can only be sent with timestamp in the future or part of the last aggregation period.
+This window size is based on the largest granularity defined in the archive window.
+The `back_window` field can be used to set the number of period to keep so it is possible to send measure that are older than the last timestamp sent.

+For example, if an archive policy is defined with a larger aggregation of 1 hour, and the last point sent has a timestamp of 14:34, it's possible to send measures back to to 14:00 with a `back_window` of 0.
+If the `back_window` is set to 2, it will be possible to send measures with timestamp back to 12:00.

-The REST API allows to create archive policies:
+The REST API allows to create archive policies this way:

 ::